Stemm (band): UFC and Fight Network

-Line-up changes
+Lineup changes

 In late 2003 and through most of 2004, the band's lineup would change.
 Jimi Penque left STEMM, citing creative and musical differences.
 A few months later Louis Penque left STEMM due to family reasons.
 This provided the bridge for the merging of local Buffalo metal act, 5 Years Gone and STEMM.
 5 Years Gone drummer Dan Nelligan and vocalist T.J.
 Frost of 5 Years Gone began filling in, while STEMM guitarists returned the favor by replacing the two guitarists that had recently departed 5 Years Gone.
 After bassist Russ Martin was fired, STEMM and 5 Years Gone would be combined as one.
 The combination saw the band take a different direction musically.
 Because of this, the band as a whole do not recognize the previous incarnation of the band and even contemplated changing the name of the band, but decided to keep on as STEMM due in large part to the UFC having already spent money on promoting the band.